-The desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment are provided in table three below.
-For accessing sensitive targets such as subglacial lakes, hot water drills should have temperature and depth sensors in a "smart" drill head; this technology needs to be developed.
-Other subglacial access requirements are also covered above in table two.
+The desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment are provided in table 3 below.
+For accessing sensitive targets such as subglacial lakes, hot water drills should have temperature & depth sensors n a "smart" drill head; this technology needs to be developed.
+Other subglacial access requirements are also covered above in table 2.